Principal Analyst Alan Lepofsky of Constellation Research reviews his experience at Amelia's recent Digital Workforce Summit.

 Amelia has been described as more intelligent than a chatbot.
 Lepofsky in his post highlighted her ability to customize answers for each user.
 “Rather than just providing a generic answer, Amelia can leverage a personalized history of interactions (ex: Alan, last year you enrolled for plan A) and understand the sentiment of the question (ex: Alan, I see you’ve submitted two claims for chiropractic work, I hope your back is feeling better).”
 Amelia gives customers personalized, empathetic responses, and is able to switch context mid-sentence creating a fluid customer experience.
-Furthermore, as part of IPsoft’s 1Desk solution, Amelia’s role goes beyond customer support to automating back-office functions, assisting with IT, HR and Finance issues and automating those processes.
+Furthermore, as part of Amelia's AIOps (formerly 1Desk) solution, Amelia’s role goes beyond customer support to automating back-office functions, assisting with IT, HR and Finance issues and automating those processes.

 Amelia City showcases how AI solves real business cases

-In its new briefing center, Amelia City, IPsoft can demonstrate the different applications of AI in solving real world business problems.
+In its new briefing center, Amelia City, Amelia can demonstrate the different applications of AI in solving real world business problems.
 One of the challenges that businesses face with AI is knowing where to begin and finding the most relevant business case to get fast ROI.
 The interactive briefing center enables businesses to visualize how Amelia will benefit their organization, and Lepofsky noted the value of that approach.
 “I think focusing on business use-cases is always the right way to start the conversation.
-IPsoft is doing well with their use-case focused messaging and the amazing new Amelia City lab/briefing center,” he concluded.
+Amelia is doing well with their use-case focused messaging and the amazing new Amelia City lab/briefing center,” he concluded.